-Researchers found that, although the children who attended the preschool scored higher on kindergarten readiness, they showed lower reading, math, and science scores in both third grade and sixth grade then those children that were not attending preschool.
+Researchers found that, although the children who attended the preschool scored higher on school readiness, they showed lower reading, math, and science scores in both third grade and sixth grade then those children that were not attending preschool.
 They were also more likely to be held back, more likely to need special education services, more likely to get in trouble at school, and had lower school attendance rates in sixth grade.

 So how could a preschool have a negative impact on children?
 What does this suggest about preschool in general?
 While these findings may be disappointing and even alarming, they provide six evidence-based ideas for how to improve preschool programs.